-On June 1st, the Bank of Canada announced another interest rate hike of 0.5%, making it the third increase this year.
-With more increases expected throughout the year, many Canadians are wondering what this means for their money.
+The Bank of Canada announced another interest rate hike, bringing the prime rate up yet again at Canada’s major banks.
+The several increases throughout the year so far have many Canadians wondering what this means for their money.
 Although rising rates could affect the repayment timelines of loans, it also means more returns from savings options like GICs.

 What are the best ways to save right now?